- Roads & Public Works

 The property owners of an area in which traffic calming has been implemented may request the removal of the traffic calming features subject to the following conditions:

-- The removal of one or more traffic calming features may not make the necessary overall traffic calming plan less effective, unless the entire traffic calming project is petitioned to be removed.
+- The removal of one or more traffic calming features may not make the necessary overall traffic calming plan less effective, unless the entire traffic calming project is petitioned to be removed

 If the Township determines that specific traffic calming features are no longer fulfilling their intended purpose or that a traffic calming feature installed under these guidelines has become a hazard, the Township may, at its discretion, arrange immediate removal or modification to a traffic calming feature.

-The Schuylkill Township Traffic Calming Program allows the Township staff and concerned property owners to work together in developing safer neighborhoods with a fair and balanced prioritization process, a participative procedure for development of traffic calming plans, adequate public notice and public meeting requirements, and the promotion of resident involvement in decisions affecting the quality of life in their communities.
+The Schuylkill Township Traffic Calming Program allows the Township staff and concerned property owners to work together in developing safer neighborhoods with a fair and balanced prioritization process, a participative procedure for the development of traffic calming plans, adequate public notice and public meeting requirements, and the promotion of resident involvement in decisions affecting the quality of life in their communities.

 For local roads not subject to State, Federal, or Liquid Fuels funding, PENNDOT approval/involvement is not necessary but may be requested by the local municipality.
 If deemed necessary, the Township Engineer will make a recommendation to the Board of Supervisors requesting PENNDOT’s involvement.